princomp/princomp.github.io/source/docs/about/dev_guide.md

 useSavedState: true, // To debug the explorer, change to "false" (this way, the menu is not cached / permanent),
 ```
 to `false` in the `quartz/components/Explorer.tsx` file *may* help in refreshing the menu more easily.

 - Other files edited or created include:
+    - The files

+        ```text
+        quartz/components/AlternativeFormats.tsx
+        quartz/components/styles/alternativeFormats.scss
+        ```

-    - `quartz/components/AlternativeFormats.tsx` and `quartz/components/styles/alternativeFormats.scss` to list alternative formats at the top of the page,
+        list alternative formats at the top of the page,
+    - The files

+        ```text
+        quartz/components/Comments.tsx
+        quartz/components/scripts/darkmode.inline.ts
+        quartz/components/Footer.tsx
+        quartz/components/styles/listPage.scss
+        ```

-    - `quartz/components/Comments.tsx`, `quartz/components/scripts/darkmode.inline.ts`, `quartz/components/Footer.tsx` and `quartz/components/styles/listPage.scss` to customize the footer and add a link to [our repository feedback](#maintaining-repository-feedback) (while following [the selected style](https://github.com/jackyzha0/quartz/issues/1161)),
+        customize the footer and add a link to [our repository feedback](#maintaining-repository-feedback) (while following [the selected style](https://github.com/jackyzha0/quartz/issues/1161)),
-    - `quartz/styles/base.scss` to load a different set of fonts,
+    - `quartz/styles/base.scss` loads a different set of fonts,
+    - The files

+        ```text
+        quartz/components/Explorer.tsx
+        quartz.layout.ts
+        ```

-    - `quartz/components/Explorer.tsx` and `quartz.layout.ts` to tweak the menu and layout,
+        tweak the menu and layout,
-    - `quartz.config.ts` to set meta-data about the website,
+    - `quartz.config.ts` sets meta-data about the website,
-    - `quartz/components/pages/404.tsx` to customize the 404 error message,
+    - `quartz/components/pages/404.tsx` customizes the 404 error message,
-    - `quartz/plugins/emitters/assets.ts` to emit the `.md` files (they are not available by default),
+    - `quartz/plugins/emitters/assets.ts` emits the `.md` files (they are not available by default),
-    - `quartz/components/index.ts` to tie it all together.
+    - `quartz/components/index.ts` ties it all together.

 Refer to [Generate the git patch](#generate-the-git-patch) for instruction on how to generate a patch containing all the edits performed to our local copy of quartz.